danmindru/responsive-html-email-signature/README.md

-# Responsive HTML email signatures
+# Responsive HTML mail signatures
-Responsive templates for email signatures. <br/>
+Responsive templates for mail signatures. <br/>
-**Disclaimer**: super basic layout, but there's nothing basic about HTML emails.

 When you need some basic signatures that work on mobile.<br/>
 ...and your colleagues need them too.<br/>